22 Online Jobs For Students In The UK

 Average salary

 A proofreading salary varies on the provider.
 You could be paid per 100 or per 1,000 words.
-According to Prospects, the Society for Editors and Proofreaders suggest setting an hourly rate of a minimum of £25 or more.
+The Chartered Institute of Editors and Proofreaders suggest a minimum hourly rate of £29.85.

 4. Transcribing